yyyuuu777/css-responsive/README.md

     responsve web : you shouldn't use specific px on wrao instead calculate percentage then use pure, because if as above , when you view smaller , the center will displacement and display scroll bar;

+if need refer : bootstrap -> one line , multi column can't resolve the issue that mobile layout change , in other way , if small mobile can't contain all the element or the ele will more small to show , how to deal with it ?

+if the response need change the layout